caiocinel/Selfium/README.md

 # Read more

 Selfbots are against Discord's terms of use, use it responsibly.

-The code quality is pretty bad, this is a project made with a focus on learning the Python programming language, if you can, contribute a Pull Request :)
+This is a project made with a focus on learning the Python programming language, if you can, contribute a Pull Request :)

 Developed by [@caiocinel](https://github.com/caiocinel) and [@ZeusHay](https://github.com/ZeusHay)